KSAMissionCtrl/FlightTracker/README.md

 * [CR] extended information in the tooltips on the Full Roster page
 * [CR] twitter timelines for kerbals (extend crew recordset in catalog DB)
 * [FT] Add information to the static orbit real-time display for maneuvers and SOI escapes, allow it to display maneuver telemetry
+* [FT] Pull craft part information from a DB catalog similar to how body.asp pulls information with its body/craft tooltips

 ### Change Log